Browse

 Bathroom Modifications for Seniors and People with Disabilities

 The CDC describes aging in place as “the ability to live in one’s own home and community safely, independently and comfortably.”
-Seniors are more accident-prone and/or have limited mobility which makes it necessary to renovate their homes to ensure they are safe and comfortable.
+Seniors are more accident-prone and/or have limited mobility, making it necessary to consider bathroom renovation and other home modifications to ensure they are safe and comfortable.
+For example, installing a raised toilet seat or a walk-in tub can significantly improve safety.

 One-third of people over the age of 65 will fall at least once every year, says the National Center for Biotechnology Information (NCBI).
-Of these falls, one in a hundred will result in a hip fracture and one-fifth will cause a more serious injury.
-The bathroom is one of the places that require careful attention especially if there are seniors who chose to age in place.
+Of these falls, one in a hundred will result in a hip fracture, and one-fifth will cause a more serious injury.
+A bathroom for elderly people is one of the places that require careful attention, especially if there are seniors who choose to age in place.

 The Centers for Disease Control and Prevention (CDC) reports that an estimated 235,000 people over the age of 15 visit the emergency room because of injuries that they suffered in the bathroom every year.
 Of this number, 14 percent end up hospitalized.
-The rate of injury increased with age, especially for injuries that happened while using the toilet or while the senior was near it.
+The rate of injury increased with age, especially for injuries that happened while using or being near the toilet.
+In these cases, bathroom safety features like installing grab bars and ensuring non-slip mats on the bathroom floor can help reduce these risks.

-There are about 12.8 percent of persons with disabilities in the United States with the number steadily rising in the past five years, according to the 2017 Disability Statistics annual report.
+There are about 12.8 percent of persons with disabilities in the United States, with the number steadily rising in the past five years, according to the 2017 Disability Statistics annual report.
 The 2015 American Community Survey reports that Americans ages 75 and older comprised nearly half of the people with disabilities.
-Most of these disabilities involve difficulties with walking or independent living.
+Many of these disabilities involve difficulties with walking or independent living, which makes a properly accessible bathroom essential to creating senior-friendly bathrooms.

 Considerations and Contingencies

 Around 80 percent of falls occur in the bathroom, according to data from the National Institute of Aging (NIA).
-The bathroom is considered to be one of the most hazardous locations for persons with disabilities or limited mobility.
-Adding in safety features is essential to make the space safer for them.
+A bathroom is considered to be one of the most hazardous locations for persons with disabilities or limited mobility.
+Adding bathroom safety features such as a walk-in tub, shower wall add-ons, or senior-friendly bathroom furniture that is easily accessible can make the space significantly safer.

 Some of the most common problems of living in a non-adapted home is the lack of accessibility to certain places and lack of freedom to move freely and easily within one’s living space.
 In addition to that, people with different disabilities, like impaired vision or hearing, have their own set of requirements for a safe home.